Barbara Thalheim: Artistic career in the German Democratic Republic (East Germany)

 Between 1970 and 1972 Thalheim sang in the "Berlin chanson group" ("Chansongruppe Berlin") During this time she released, through "Amiga", her first "single" (recording).
 Her next professional partner was a classical String quartet, with which she continued to work till 1980.
 Before that, however, from 1977 she was touring abroad, making regular guest appearances in West Germany, the Soviet Union, Bulgaria, Finland, Sweden, Denmark, Switzerland and France.

 Despite the unusually wide range of foreign tours, she was also releasing further records in the German Democratic Republic (GDR).
-Her first two LPs – "Lebenslauf" ("Resumé") and "Was fang ich mit mir an" ("Where do I begin?") – appeared under license in West Germany.
+Her first two LPs – "Lebenslauf" ("Resumé") and "Was fang ich mit mir an" ("What do I do with myself?") – appeared under license in West Germany.
 Until 1993 the lyrics for her songs were written by the writer-journalist Fritz-Jochen Kopka, with whom she lived for 25 years, and who was the father of her two daughters.
 She made stage appearances with many of the international musical stars of the day, including Georges Moustaki, Konstantin Wecker, Herman van Veen, Hanns Dieter Hüsch, Marek Grechuta, Hana Hegerová, and Georg Danzer.